esacteksab/simpl/README.md

 Not a unique name I know.

-> \[!WARNING]
->
+> [!WARNING]
-> * ***NOT READY FOR PUBLIC CONSUMPTION*** <!-- markdownlint-disable MD032 -->
+> - **_NOT READY FOR PUBLIC CONSUMPTION_** <!-- markdownlint-disable MD032 -->
-> * This is an experiment creating a Hugo theme.
+> - This is an experiment creating a Hugo theme.
-> * This is my first time creating a theme.
+> - This is my first time creating a theme.
-> * This is my first time navigating Hugo modules.
+> - This is my first time navigating Hugo modules.

 ## Features

-* Work in progress.
+- Work in progress.
-* It's pretty barebones.
+- It's pretty barebones.
-* TailwindCSS v4.
+- TailwindCSS v4.
-* Has Dark and Light Mode based on system settings.
+- Has Dark and Light Mode based on system settings.
-* Mobile'ish.
+- Mobile'ish.
-* There has been some attention paid to a11y, but it may still fall short while I work through things.
+- There has been some attention paid to a11y, but it may still fall short while I work through things.
-* Early attempts at i18n.
+- Early attempts at i18n.

 ## Installation